2009 shooting of Pittsburgh police officers: Criminal proceedings

 On April 21, 2010, a spokesman for Allegheny County District Attorney Stephen Zappala announced that the D.A.'s Office would seek the death penalty for Poplawski, whose formal arraignment took place on June 1.
 A county judge ordered police investigators, attorneys, court and jail personnel to not discuss the case with the media.

 Although Pennsylvania has the death penalty on the books, and has hundreds of convicted murderers on death row, the last time the state actually executed anyone was in 1999.
 Since the state reinstated the death penalty in 1978, only three people have been executed, and all three had waived their appeal rights.
 Pennsylvania has never executed anyone who has taken full advantage of the appeal process.
 According to the Pittsburgh Post-Gazette, if Poplawski chooses to take full advantage of the appeal process, then even if he is sentenced to death, "it may not happen".

 During the first week of June 2009, the case was officially assigned to Common Pleas Judge Jeffrey A. Manning.
 On June 5, Manning ordered the attorneys to exchange discovery materials immediately, and scheduled an August 13 hearing to "address any outstanding discovery issues."
 Afterward, a date was to be set to hear pretrial motions, followed by a trial date.
 Although cases are usually assigned to judges at random, an exception is made for cases that could possibly involve the death penalty.
 Manning was assigned to this case because during his 20 years as a judge, he has heard nearly two dozen cases where the death penalty was a possibility, including the 2001 trial of Richard Baumhammers, who was sentenced to death for murdering five people.

 Poplawski's trial was originally scheduled to start on October 12, 2010, but was delayed until April 25, 2011, due to a defense request for additional time to address the death penalty aspect of the case.
 The trial began on June 20, 2011.
 On June 28, 2011, Poplawski was sentenced to death after being found guilty by the jury a few days before.
-On Saturday, June 25, 2011, the jury delivered a verdict of guilty on three counts of first-degree homicide and all other counts, after deliberating for approximately 4 hours.
+On Saturday, June 25, 2011, the jury delivered a verdict of guilty on three counts of first degree murder and all other counts, after deliberating for approximately 4 hours.

 On June 28, 2011, Poplawski was sentenced to death by lethal injection.

 An administrative execution date for Poplawski was set for March 3, 2017; on February 16, 2017, a judge issued an order to stay the execution until courts rule on Poplawski's petition claiming that his attorneys provided ineffective assistance of counsel.
 Poplawski will receive another administrative execution date.

+Poplawski is currently incarcerated at SCI Somerset, a medium security prison on Pennsylvania, awaiting his administrative execution date by lethal injection.